-Figuring out how to remove glue on wood floors and furniture is all about finding a way to do it thoroughly but gently so you don’t damage your favourite surfaces.
-If you need help to remove glue from wood floor tiles, take a look at our guide for help on how to remove glue from wood floor surfaces and tables.
+But that’s OK, because figuring out how to remove glue on wood, tiles and furniture is a breeze.
+If you need help removing glue traces, take a look at our guide for help on how to remove glue on furniture and flooring of different materials.

-Glue spillages can happen anywhere, so keep a pack of Plenty Handy Towels in high-spill zones to speed up your response time.
-Plenty Handy Towels let you grab a single sheet at a time with one hand – and the lovely package design will look great in every room.
+Glue spillages can happen anywhere, so keep a pack of Plenty Flexisheets in high-spill zones to speed up your response time.

-If you need to know how to get super glue off wood or laminate cabinets or counters, you’ll need a gentle approach because even seemingly harmless substances such as nail varnish remover can cause damage.
-A paper towel soaked in hot water as described below can help to soften and remove glue on plastic-based surfaces without damaging the surface.
+If you need to remove glue on a wooden or melamine cabinet or counter, you’ll need a gentle approach because even seemingly harmless substances such as nail varnish remover can cause damage.
+But spillages are part of life!
+So, a good method to try is a paper towel soaked in hot water as described below as it can help to soften and remove glue on a melamine cabinet and other plastic-based surfaces without damaging the surface.

-What about how to get glue off wood that’s untreated?
-It’s sometimes safe to use a scraper to remove glue, or even sand off the glue stain.
-This method is not suitable for most wooden furniture however.
-If you’re looking for how to get glue off wood table tops or cabinets, or off a finished wooden surface, the safest method is to soften the glue using heat.
-Here’s how to remove dried glue from wood:
+On an untreated wooden surface, it is sometimes safe to use a scraper to remove glue, or even sand off the glue stain.
+This method isn’t suitable for most wooden furniture however.
+If you’re looking for how to remove glue on a wooden cabinet or a finished wooden surface, the safest method is to soften the glue using heat:

 - Soak a paper towel in hot water.